 Operating system: Windows 10

-4K gaming at 60 fps has long been the promised land for PC gamers, and the Nvidia GeForce GTX 1080 Ti is the closest we’ve come.
-Getting a silky smooth gaming experience in Ultra HD will depend on the titles you’re trying to run, however.
+4K gaming at 60 fps has long been considered the holy grail of PC gaming, and the Nvidia GeForce GTX 1080 Ti was the closest we came up until Nvidia Turing launched a few years later.
+Getting a silky smooth gaming experience in Ultra HD will depend on which games you’re trying to play, though.

 We were able to achieve frame rates in the 50 to 60 range with games like Battlefield 1 and Doom.
 That’s not an easy feat – but these are still two of the most optimized games on the market.

-Similarly, Nvidia released a DirectX 12 optimized Game Ready Driver that helped us run Rise of the Tomb Raider at a solid 40 fps, not quite matching the Titan X’s 57 fps performance, and double the 20 fps previously seen on the GTX 1080.
+Then, Nvidia released a DirectX 12 optimized Game Ready Driver that helped us run Rise of the Tomb Raider at a solid 40 fps, not quite matching the Titan X’s 57 fps, but double the 20 fps we saw with the Nvidia GeForce GTX 1080.